RubenMaldonado/RubenMaldonado.github.io/Publish_Maxstery/Content/articles/beginners-guide-to-publish.md

 $ git checkout -b author
 ```

 The following will create a new folder called publishblog, this folder will contain your publish package and all the content of your blog.
-Normally in git your main branch is "master" and you use other branches in order to do temporary work after merge them back to master.
-In our case our git logic will work a little bit differently:
+Normally in git, your main branch is "master" and you use other branches to do temporary work after merging them back to master.
+In our case, our git logic will work a little bit differently.

 - Your main branch will be the one just created called "author".
-In this branch you will maintain all your content and the work that is not ready to be published.
+In this branch, you will maintain all your content and the work that is not ready to be published.
 - Once you're ready to publish, we will use the "deploy" command.
 The deploy command will generate the static content in the "master" then send it to github.com.

-We are going to use [GitHub pages](https://pages.github.com/) in order to get free hosting of our site, one of the restrictions of github pages is that it will use the content of the master branch to host the source files.
+We are going to use [GitHub pages](https://pages.github.com/) pages to get free hosting of our site, one of the restrictions of GitHub pages is that it will use the content of the master branch to host the source files.

 ## Step 3: Create and run our Publish project